educast.cc

 Why you can trust what you hear

-The verification phase is the part that earns the “deep research” in the name.
-A fact that surfaces once in one source is treated as provisional.
-A fact that survives an independent re-check — with the LLM looking at a different set of sources than the ones that originally produced it — gets a higher confidence score and goes into the script with corroboration count attached.
+The cross-checking step is the part that earns the “deep research” in the name.
+A claim that surfaces once in one source is treated as provisional.
+A claim that survives an independent re-read — against a different set of sources than the ones that originally produced it — carries a higher confidence score and goes into the script with its corroboration count attached.

 Languages